Alaska Department of Fish and Game

 - An identification card issued to the sport fishing guide by a state or federal agency that bears a photo of the sport fishing guide.

-- Other agencies may have additional requirements (i.e., U.S.C.G.).
-It is your responsibility to determine what those requirements are.
+- Other agencies (such as USCG) may have additional requirements.
+It is your responsibility to determine what requirements apply to you.

-- Our Online Licensing Store.
-Payment is made with a credit card and your license will be mailed to you within 14 days.
+- Apply at Online Licensing Store.
+Payment is made with a credit card, and your license will be mailed to you within 14 days.

-- From our Sport Fishing Guides & Charter Requirements (forms) page.
-A Business/Guide License Application can be printed from your computer, filled out, and mailed to the Department of Fish & Game with a check or money order.
+- A Business/Guide License Application can be printed from your computer, filled out, and mailed to the Department of Fish & Game with a check or money order.
 The license will be mailed to you within 14 days.

-- Or at any Alaska Department of Fish & Game area or regional office.
-Anchorage, Fairbanks, and Juneau offices will accept cash, checks, credit cards and money orders.
+- Submit an application at any Alaska Department of Fish & Game area or regional office.
+Anchorage, Fairbanks, and Juneau offices will accept cash, checks, credit cards, and money orders.
 All other area offices will accept checks or money orders only.
 The license is effective immediately but remains temporary until ADF&G sends you your valid wallet-sized license.